 The Blue Water Sailor's Guide to Foam

-Blue water sailing is a form of long term open sea sailing in which you are away from land for extended periods of time.
+Blue water sailing is a form of long-term, open sea sailing in which you are away from land for extended periods of time.
 Some forms of blue water sailing include ocean crossings and even circumnavigating the globe.
 Blue water sailors are at least part-time — if not full-time — liveaboards.
-This means that their boat is their only form of residence, or they spend half their time on their sailboat and the other half on land.
+This means either that their boat is their only residence, or that they spend half their time on their sailboat and the other half on land.

 In any case, blue water sailors all have one thing in common: They spend a lot of time on their sailboats.
 This means that they need high-quality materials to get them through their long journeys.
 In this blog, we're going to discuss which types of foam a blue water sailor needs for the various cushions and mattresses that fill their boat — inside and out.